-- Make sure the ignition switch is turned off - Remove the seat.
-Refer to the Seat. section in the GENERAL INFORMA-TION chapter. - Disconnect the negative (-) cable from the (-) terminal. - Slide the red cap from the positive (+) terminal - Disconnect the positive (+) cable from the (+) terminal. - Remove the hand
+- Make sure the ignition switch is turned off. - Remove the seat (see Seat section in the GENERAL INFORMATION chapter). - Disconnect the negative (-) cable from the (-) terminal. - Slide the red cap from the positive (+) terminal. - Disconnect the positive (+) cable from the (+) terminal. - Remove the band.

-- A. Red Cap

-- B. (-) Terminal

-- C. (+) Terminal D. Band

-- Take the battery out of the battery case

-- Clean the battery using a solution of baking soda and water.
-Be sure that the cable connections are clean
+- A. Red Cap and (+) Terminal B. (-) Terminal C. Band - Take the battery out of the battery case. - Clean the battery using a solution of baking soda and water.
+Be sure that the cable connections are clean.